YngvN/home-page-react/README.md

 # My homepage

-A work in progress home page based on React
+A work in progress home page based on React.

 ## Description